-s · Output
+''' Output

 >TABLE FILE EMPLOYEE

 >PRINT EID AND CURR_SAL

-History(MORE)>- PRINT EID AND CURR

-ľ TABLE Command
+TABLE Command-

-by department
+| by department end

-end
+'''

 Note: To return to the Command Window from another active window, press the Enter key.

 The Output Window

 The Output Window functions as a session log.
 It displays every line of input entered at the Command Window and every resulting line of output.
 Each line is displayed in the sequence in which it was submitted or generated.
 Each line of input from the Command Window begins with a caret (>).